 Dry Creek Vineyard added a bocce ball court in fall 2014, next to one of its famed vineyards.

-- Seghesio Family Vineyards, one of the county’s pioneer wineries, welcomes you to its picnic grove and playing Bocce beneath the cork tree.
+Seghesio Family Vineyards, one of the county’s pioneer wineries, offers a beautiful picnic grove where you can play bocce in the shade of oak trees.

-Explore the Healdsburg Museum: Housed in a one-time Carnegie Library, the Healdsburg Museum, built in 1910-1911, is listed on the National Register of Historic Places.
-The museum’s focus—the history of Healdsburg and environs—may seem geared to locals, but the creative exhibits invariably address universal issues.
+Housed in a one-time Carnegie Library, the Healdsburg Museum, built in 1910-1911, is listed on the National Register of Historic Places.
+The museum’s focus — the history of Healdsburg and environs — may seem geared to locals, but the creative exhibits invariably address universal issues.
 A 2013 exhibit entitled “Twisted History” looked at offbeat and sometimes disturbing customs, characters and events in Healdsburg’s past; in 2014 the “Visionaries, Believers, Seekers & Schemers” exhibit delved into Sonoma County’s 19th century utopian communities, of the sort then flourishing across the nation; and a 2015 exhibition explored the challenges facing "Healdsburg Immigrants."
 Permanent exhibits look at local Pomo and Wappo Indian tribes, the county’s reign as the Egg Capital of the World, and much more.

 Written by Sonoma Insider Suzie Rodgriguez